telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

-# HTTP Headers used by Orion with their Description:
+# HTTP headers used by Orion with their description

 ## 1. Accept

-Accept HTTP Header is used in requests.
+Accept HTTP header is used in requests.
-Accept HTTP Header is used with the request URL for accepting the response in well defined JSON format.
+Accept HTTP header is used in the request to specify which MIME type the client accepts.
+Typically its value is `application/json` (for JSON MIME type) although some operations in the NGSIv2 API also allow `text/plain`.
 For example in request URL if we use:

-    curl ...
-'Accept: application/json'
+    curl ... -H 'Accept: application/json'

 On this request we'll get the response data in well defined JSON format.